How to Reduce Latency for ISPs and Subscribers

 Luckily, this solution already exists.
 Active Queue Management (AQM) is a traffic shaping method that proactively drops packets before buffers fill up.
 This keeps queue sizes small, meaning lower latency and a better experience for subscribers, even when multiple devices in the home are online at the same time.

 Preseem uses the FQ-CoDel (Fair/Flow Queuing + Controlled Delay) AQM algorithm to separate traffic into bulk (e.g. system updates) and interactive (e.g. online gaming, VoIP) flows.
 This ensures the internet “feels fast” for end users, even during peak usage times.
-Created by Eric Dumazet and Dave Taht, FQ-CoDel makes it possible to “reduce bottleneck delays by several orders of magnitude.”
+Created by Eric Dumazet and Dave Taht, FQ-CoDel enables “reduce bottleneck delays by several orders of magnitude.”
 As a result, this means fewer support calls and reduced churn for regional operators.

 Graphic showing the difference between FIFO queues and AQM.